VerleysenNiels/arxiv-summarizer/README.md

 Which is actually quite the decent answer.
 A funny thing is that there is an artifact from the training data in the generated response, the model added "Edit: spelling"  at the end (which is quite common on reddit).

 ![A gif visualizing the above example in the demonstrator](https://github.com/VerleysenNiels/arxiv-summarizer/blob/master/demo/reddit_demo.gif?raw=true)

+Update: The model has finished training for three epochs.
+The model should perform better now, because of the two extra epochs.
+When observing the performance gain on the evaluation dataset, it is clear that in the current setup doing more epochs is not worth it anymore.
+The change between epochs two and three is already quite small.
+You can see the training and evaluation details on [HuggingFace](https://huggingface.co/NielsV/distilbart-cnn-6-6-reddit).

 ## Reusing trained models
 I will publish the finetuned models on HuggingFace, so they can easily be reused.